anas-ambri/anas-ambri.github.io/_posts/2017-05-29-what-your-http-client-says-about-your-app.md

 - No, passing **Runnables** around is not a solution that scales well.
 Ultimately, if you are to build an app with the best Engineering Practices™ in mind, you have to resort to Rx.
 But, as they say in the *biz*, demo apps can get away with a lot.
 - Another solution to the `CalledFromWrongThreadException`, in the context of MVP, is to use [`@CallOnUiThread`](https://github.com/grandcentrix/ThirtyInch/blob/master/thirtyinch/src/main/java/net/grandcentrix/thirtyinch/callonmainthread/CallOnMainThreadInvocationHandler.java#L76) annotation from ThirtyInch.

+Finally, if you've been an Android developer for a little while now, none of what is mentioned in the article should be news to you.
+But, amidst all the exciting new stuff coming every week, it is sometimes easy to forget the basics.
+The goal here was to start with a simple problem (choosing a HTTP client library), and try to explore all its implications.